Updated November 3, 2020

 We also couldn’t find any Plants by Mail product reviews.
 We didn’t look at every product page but we couldn’t even find any Google reviews for the Plants by Mail website overall.
 For an online nursery that has been around as long as they claim, that is very odd.

-As of the end of August, the number of plants in-stock was a bit limited.
-We saw a lot of out of stock plants.
-They do carry many of the most popular evergreen trees & shrubs.
+Although we saw a lot of out of stock plants, they do carry many of the most popular evergreen trees & shrubs.
 We saw sizes ranging from 1 quart to 3 gallon containers.

 As we mentioned above, Plants by Mail prices are pretty attractive.
 We saw 3 gallon holly shrubs for as low as $36.98.
 You’ll pay upwards of $79.95 at other popular online nurseries.
 But, here’s the best part, their ship costs.
 Plants by Mail is the only online nursery we know of that actually calculates and charges the true shipping cost.
 You enter your state & zip code on the cart page & it tells you the shipping.
 A #3 Wintergeen boxwood was $34.98 plus $5.99 shipping.